 light and can create smooth background blur in portraits.

 Full Frame cameras are more expensive than APS-C. They provide better image quality and higher resolution.
 It is as simple as this.
 The more money you spend on a camera, the more features and overall performance you will get.
-That doesn’t mean that APS-C sensors
+However, that doesn’t mean that APS-C sensors are not good enough.

 Select the Right Lens